-Community Solutions Group Limited, a company limited by guarantee, provides a diverse range of services including employment and assistance for people with barriers to employment, family support, drug prevention and public safety programs, as well as services for disengaged young people and people experiencing mental illness.
+Community Solutions Group Limited, a company limited by guarantee, provides a diverse range of services including employment and assistance for people with barriers to employment, Apprenticeships and Traineeships, Behaviour Support, Support Coordination and Vocational Psychology Services.
 The entity was acquired through a business combination on 30 September 2014.

-BRACE Education Training & Employment Limited, a company limited by guarantee, provides a range of employment and training services, targeting the long term unemployed, youth and disadvantaged people.
+BRACE Education Training & Employment Limited, a company limited by guarantee, provides a range of education and training services for people wishing to work in the Human Services sector.
 The entity was acquired through a business combination on 1 July 2015.

-28. Deed of Cross Guarantee
+26. Deed of Cross Guarantee